Mesothelioma Diagnosis

 X-rays are often the first test done to evaluate symptoms related to mesothelioma.
 This can show a pleural effusion (fluid inside your lungs) or obvious abnormalities of the heart or lung structures.
 It’s also helpful to rule out common health conditions that are not mesothelioma.

 CT scans (computed tomography) use radiation to further evaluate the lungs or abdomen in better detail.
-This can usually give your provider useful information to explain your symptoms and to determine a plan for obtaining a diagnosis.
+This can usually give your provider useful information to explain your symptoms and determine a diagnosis plan.

-You may need more than one imaging test to be sure of the presence of tumors and their locations.
+You may need more than one imaging test to ensure the presence of tumors and their locations.

 Tissue Biopsies

 If an imaging scan does show abnormal tissue, the next step is a biopsy.
-This is a removal of tissue and cells that a pathologist examines under a microscope to look for malignancy.
+This removes tissue and cells that a pathologist examines under a microscope to look for malignancy.
 There are several methods for performing a biopsy:[4]

-- Fine-needle aspiration: This procedure uses a long, thin needle inserted into one of the imaged tumors.
-It withdraws a small amount of tissue or fluid for examination.
-This is usually done at a hospital, but you are able to go home the same day.
+- Fine-needle aspiration: This procedure uses a long, thin needle inserted into one of the imaged tumors to withdraw a small amount of tissue or fluid for examination.
+It is usually done at a hospital, but you can go home the same day.

 - Thoracoscopy: This is minimally invasive surgical procedure that involves a camera to look inside your chest cavity.
 This allows the surgeon to evaluate areas of abnormality and take biopsies that help confirm a diagnosis.
 This is also called a surgical biopsy.